leschenko/array_bit_mask/README.md

 # BitMask

-Creates methods that accepts array of values and save them as bit mask to the attribute with an "_mask" suffix using specified source
+Creates methods that accepts array of values and save them as bit mask to the attribute with an "_mask" suffix using specified source.

 ## Installation